dodomiyake/showcase-website/README.md

 This website serves as a portfolio, providing information about who I am, my skills, and my journey in the world of web development.

-Feel free to explore more projects in the [Projects](projects) directory.

 ## Contact

 If you have any inquiries, want to collaborate, or just chat, feel free to reach out: